Careers360 Logo

 3. Constitutional Law: This area of law focuses on the interpretation and application of a country's constitution.
 Understanding fundamental rights and principles, such as freedom of speech and equality before the law, is crucial.
 For instance, a case involving the violation of an individual's right to privacy may require an analysis of constitutional provisions.

 4. Contract Law: This field involves the study of legally binding agreements between parties.
-Understanding essential elements of a contract, like offer, acceptance, consideration, and intention to create legal relations, is important.
+Understanding essential elements of a contract, like an offer, acceptance, consideration, and intention to create legal relations, is important.
 For example, if a person fails to fulfil their obligations under a signed agreement, it may result in a breach of contract.

 5. Tort Law: Tort law deals with civil wrongs, such as negligence, that result in harm to an individual or their property.
 Knowing concepts like duty of care and causation is essential.
 For instance, if a person slips and falls in a supermarket due to a wet floor, they may sue the owner for negligence.